alihussainia/Wordpress-SQL-GKE-Project/README.md

 2. Create a 3 node GKE cluster.
 3. Create a PV and a PVC.
 4. Create a Cloud SQL instance.
+5. Configure a Service Account & Create Secrets.
-5. Deploy WordPress.
+6. Deploy WordPress.
+7. Expose the WordPress service.
-6. Set-up your WordPress blog.
+8. Set-up your WordPress blog.
-7. House-cleaning.
+9. Wind up the Project.